awsdocs/aws-secrets-manager-docs/doc_source/reference_template_MariaDB_MultiUser.md

     conn = get_connection(pending_dict)
     if conn:
         conn.close()
-        logger.info("setSecret: AWSPENDING secret is already set as password in PostgreSQL DB for secret arn %s." % arn) return
+        logger.info("setSecret: AWSPENDING secret is already set as password in MariaDB DB for secret arn %s." % arn) return

     # Before we do anything with the secret, make sure the AWSCURRENT secret is valid by logging in to the db